Furin

-Furin is a protease, a proteolytic enzyme that in humans and other animals is encoded by the FURIN gene.
+Furin is a protease, a proteolytic enzyme activated by substrate presentation that in humans and other animals is encoded by the FURIN gene.
 Some proteins are inactive when they are first synthesized, and must have sections removed in order to become active.
 Furin cleaves these sections and activates the proteins.
 It was named furin because it was in the upstream region of an oncogene known as FES.
 The gene was known as FUR (FES Upstream Region) and therefore the protein was named furin.
 Furin is also known as PACE (Paired basic Amino acid Cleaving Enzyme).
 A member of family S8, furin is a subtilisin-like peptidase.

 Function

 The protein encoded by this gene is an enzyme that belongs to the subtilisin-like proprotein convertase family.
 The members of this family are proprotein convertases that process latent precursor proteins into their biologically active products.
 This encoded protein is a calcium-dependent serine endoprotease that can efficiently cleave precursor proteins at their paired basic amino acid processing sites.
 Some of its substrates are: proparathyroid hormone, transforming growth factor beta 1 precursor, proalbumin, pro-beta-secretase, membrane type-1 matrix metalloproteinase, beta subunit of pro-nerve growth factor and von Willebrand factor.
 A furin-like pro-protein convertase has been implicated in the processing of RGMc (also called hemojuvelin), a gene involved in a severe iron-overload disorder called juvenile hemochromatosis.
 Both the Ganz and Rotwein groups demonstrated that furin-like proprotein convertases (PPC) are responsible for conversion of 50 kDa HJV to a 40 kDa protein with a truncated COOH-terminus, at a conserved polybasic RNRR site.
 This suggests a potential mechanism to generate the soluble forms of HJV/hemojuvelin (s-hemojuvelin) found in the blood of rodents and humans.

 The furin substrates and the locations of furin cleavage sites in protein sequences can be predicted by two bioinformatics methods: ProP and PiTou.